Seven Fundraising Misconceptions Holding Back Your Organization

 If we were in a business, things would be different.
 The people managing a certain unit would take seriously the input of the people running the unit.
 The leaders would thoughtfully work with the team to set goals.

-It’s not like that in nonprofits.
+It’s not like that in some nonprofits.
 Too often, fundraising goals are pulled right out of the air.
 And simply given to the staff who have no input.
+We have seen it happen again and again.

 The following misconceptions can be crushing to many fundraising teams.
 People don’t understand that: